 First economics philosophy

 In thinking of the name of the discipline which pursues metaphysical description as an answer to the questions of the metamodern paradigm, we can turn towards Aristotle’s τα περι της πρωτης φιλοσοφιας (that is, “the [writings] concerning first philosophy”).
-Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought; prima philosophia.
-And so, following the Latinized expression, we might say that we are here doing prima economics — prime economics.
+Of course, Descartes offers a more English-friendly term for this realm of thought; prima philosophia.
+And so, following the Latinized expression, we might say that we are here doing prima economics—prime economics.
 However, for ease of translation into English, let us simply name the thinking space of the commercium as first economics.
-In the thinking space of first economics, we are liberated from the modern individual-subject of “psychological” metaphysics, including even Heidegger’s “anthropological” pattern of thought and the sociological priority too.
-For further ease, we may simply call the subject of first economics philosophy “the project”.
+In the thinking space of first economics, we are liberated from the modern individual-subject of “psychological metaphysics”, including even Heidegger’s anthropological form of description and the sociological priority too.
+For further ease, we may simply call the subject of first economics philosophy the project.